dmbaturin/iproute2-cheatsheet/site/index.md

 Unlike blackhole routes, these can't be recommended for stopping unwanted traffic (e.g., DDoS) because they generate a reply packet for every discarded packet and thus create an even greater traffic flow.
 They can be good for implementing internal access policies, but a firewall is usually a better idea.

 "Throw" routes may be used for implementing policy-based routing.
-In non-default, tables they stop the lookup process but don't send ICMP error messages.
+In non-default tables they stop the lookup process but don't send ICMP error messages.

 <h3 id="ip-route-add-metric">Routes with different metrics</h3>